magenable/magento2-mcp/README.md

 This is a Model Context Protocol (MCP) server that connects to a Magento 2 REST API, allowing Claude and other MCP clients to query product information from a Magento store.

+## For start:
+- in root dir run `npm install`
+- create `.env` file based on `.env.sample`
+- run `npm run start:http` or `npm run start:stdio`

+After starting the HTTP server, a JWT token will be generated in the console for use in the auth header.
+By default, the server address is http://localhost:3000

 ## Features

 ### Product Features